Puerto Rican Serigraphs

 Traditional religious subjects feature in DIVEDCO posters advertising community Christmas events.
 A trinity of doves descends from Heaven and the Bethlehem star shines over both San Juan’s citadel and rural wood-frame jibaro houses in a 1983 Vera Cortes holiday serigraph.
 Jose Melendez Contreras (1921-1988) uses imaginative typeface and contrasting colors in a 1966 holiday program poster of the Christ Child in the Manger and illustrates the Story of Salvation from the babe in swaddling clothes of Christmas to the Resurrected Christ of Easter in a 1960 print offering season’s greetings.

 The Three Kings predominate in sacred-themed seasonal serigraphs, since gifts are traditionally given in Puerto Rico on January 6th, El Dia des Reyes (The Day of the Kings), celebrating the visit of the Magi to the Christ Child.
 The regal trio worship the Light of the World in a print by Isabel Bernel, the best known Puerto Rican woman artist in DIVEDCO, advertising Camuy municipality holiday festivities.
-In two serigraphs by Antonio Maldonado (1920-2006), the well-travelled Wise Men (who always come on horseback) cross a tropical strand and hasten to a contemporary manager scene where villagers bring bananas and a melon to the Holy Family.
+In two DIVEDCO serigraphs by Antonio Maldonado (1920-2006), the well-travelled Wise Men (who always come on horseback) cross a tropical strand under a blazing sun and hasten to a contemporary manager scene where villagers bring bananas and a melon to the Holy Family.
 In a third Maldonado print, the gift-bearers cast long shadows on a city street, where a young girl anxiously waits at her window.

 Puerto Rican holiday serigraphs often extol the joys of a traditional countryside Christmas.
 A DIVEDCO poster by the prolific Maldonado depicts a column of parranderos (carolers) with instruments in hand, wending their way to the next rural jibaro dwelling to gather more neighbors for their Christmas Eve songfest.
 Luis Manuel Rodriquez shows a boy and girl on the eve of The Day of the Kings gathering grass for the Wise Men’s horses in a shoebox they hope will be filled with gifts from these visitors who slip into their homes, small and unseen, while they sleep.